getsolus/solbit/README.md

 Solbit is the unified component styling and JavaScript for Budgie and Solus brand assets, such as the Budgie and Solus websites, as well as future Solhub.

+## Font

+The Solbit Icons font is intended to work independently of any separate fonts provided via brand assets, such as from the Budgie or Solus websites / platforms.

 ## JavaScript

-The Solbit JavaScript is intended to work independently of any brand assets, such as from the Budgie or Solus websites / platforms.
+The Solbit JavaScript is intended to work independently of any JavaScript provided via brand assets, such as from the Budgie or Solus websites / platforms.

 ## Styling

-The Solbit Styling is intended to be utilized by the respective styling of the above listed assets and is not intended to be shipped independently.
-Compilation of solbit is purely intended to validate a lack of LESS errors.
+The Solbit Styling is intended to be utilized by the respective styling of the above listed assets and **is not intended to be shipped independently**.
+Compilation of solbit is purely **intended to validate** a lack of LESS errors.
 Assets inheriting this theming due so via Git submodules and leverage LESS importing to merge it into a single stylesheet.

 ## Development